Uttam580/car_price_prediction/README.md

 # car_price_prediction

-In this project, the objective is to predict using Year,Ex-showroom price,\,Kms_Driven,Fuel_Type,Seller_Type,Transmission,Owner etc.
+In this project, the objective is to predict using Year,Ex-showroom price ,Kms_Driven,Fuel_Type,Seller_Type,Transmission,Owner etc.